Indigo Mastercard: How to Apply, Manage, and Get All Benefits

 What are the fees and interest rates of the Indigo Credit Card?

-There are several options for annual fees, from $0 to $99, depending on your credit history.
-As for the interest rate, it is quite high compared to some other credit cards, but it makes sense, considering it’s a card for those with poor credit.
-The current APR is 24.90%.
+The annual fee for the card ranges from $0 to $99, depending on your credit history.
+As for the interest rate, it is quite high compared to some other credit cards, but it makes sense, considering it’s a card for individuals with a poor credit record.

 What are Indigo credit card payment options?